Participants Frequently Asked Questions:

 I’m not able to run the race.
 Can I still get my T-shirt?

-Yes you may still receive your t-shirt, however t-shirts will not be mailed.
+Yes, you may still receive your t-shirt during packet pick-up, however t-shirts will not be mailed.

 Are there opportunities to volunteer?